Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 ### With specified hostname

 You can also specify the hostname on the ingress in order to multiplex TLS configurations and services.
-By specifying hostname, the guestbook service will only be availble on the specified host.
+By specifying hostname, the guestbook service will only be available on the specified host.

 1. Define the following ingress.
     In the ingress, specify the name of the secret in the `secretName` section and replace the hostname in the `hosts` section accordingly.